CP1404/Practicals/prac_05/README.md

 # Code Reviews with Pull Requests

+Now that you've finished the main code, it's time to request a code review...

-The following (and including creating the branch) is a process based on how code reviews and pull requests (PRs) happen in the IT industry but simplified to suit our teaching environment.
+The following (and creating the branch earlier) is a process based on how code reviews and pull requests (PRs) happen in the IT industry but simplified to suit our teaching environment.